 If cutting in butter is not your favourite part of a recipe, just remember when a recipe calls for cold butter, place the butter in the freezer for about 15-20 minutes, then grate it directly into the bowl, stir with a fork and there you have a coarsely crumbed mixture.

 The cake should be covered with foil or plastic wrap to keep it from drying out.
 Properly stored, freshly baked crumb cake will last for about 1 to 2 days at room temperature.
-If you house is hot I would probably refrigerate it because of the fruit.
+If your house is hot or in order to last longer wrap it in plastic and store in an air tight bag or container and store in the fridge.
+It will last up to a week when properly stored.

 Baked Crumb Cake can also be frozen, wrap the cake tightly with plastic wrap, and place in an airtight freezer bag or container.
 Properly stored, the cake will last up to 3 months.